Ever gone through a mini heart attack when the potential client asks: “What are your rates?”

 You can also decide your writing rate based on your level of experience.
-Even bundling it as a retainer project using a project pricing model is a good option.
+Even bundling it as a retainer project is a good option.

 What to Consider While Setting Your Freelance Writing Rates?

-When you charge on per hour pricing model, you’re charging for your time and efforts.
-You can also use per project pricing model to give justice to your work.
+When you charge on per per-hour pricing, you’re charging for your time and efforts.
+You can also use per per-project pricing model to give justice to your work.

-To calculate the per-project price — estimate how many hours you need to complete the project and multiply it by the hourly rate.
+To calculate the same, figure out how much it takes you to complete the project and multiply it by the hourly rate.

 The actual time spent on writing depends on the length of the content piece.
 You can also add charges for extra revision.

-Being a freelance writer you have the freedom to work on projects that excited you.
+Being a freelance writer, you have the freedom to work on projects that excite you.
 You can decide your rates based on the industry and niche you wish to work on.

 If you’re into technical writing jobs such as ebooks and whitepapers, you can charge a higher price.
 Because this type of writing is complex and requires more time.